 We introduced the idea that Ted's early career as an inventor led to him actually being involved in the construction of the original Justice League satellite before he ever started his life as a hero and adventurer.
 It makes a lot of sense... the dude has an origin that actually left him unable to access the powers of his predecessor, but he decides to be a superhero anyway.
 Suggesting that he had been connected to the League from the very beginning just makes a ton of sense.

 We've made Ted one of the longest-serving members of the Justice League.
 In a lot of ways, he's perhaps the heart of the team as much as Martian Manhunter; he believes in the team and everything it stands for.
 We even made him the person responsible for the idea of what the League becomes.
 Even if this happens after his death, it actually really works as a way to honor him and see to it that he's always remembered by the team he helped define.

 The Legacy of Blue Beetle

-While Jaime Reyes is a fantastic and beloved modern comic character and a great evolution of the legacy, you actually see a lot of people really strugle with completely embracing him because Ted's Blue Beetle really is a fantastic little slice of comic book joy.
-He's been misued over the years, but ultimately he's fun, adventurous, and a delightful departure from many of the traditional tropes of superhero fiction.
+While Jaime Reyes is a fantastic and beloved modern comic character and a great evolution of the legacy, you actually see a lot of people really struggle with completely embracing him because Ted's Blue Beetle is a fantastic little slice of comic book joy.
+He's been misused over the years, but ultimately he's fun, adventurous, and a delightful departure from many of the traditional tropes of superhero fiction.
 No one else ever really did what Ted Kord was doing (unless you count deliberate pastiches of the character like the Watchmen's Night Owl), and the world of comics are better with him as a part of it.